-During the chase, Peter finds its ship and runs away.
+During the chase, Peter finds his ship and runs away.

-For this fullCG shot, we had to recreate the set location from the lidarscan in order get a plate that we did not have for this shot.
+For this fullCG shot, we had to recreate the set location using the lidarscan.
 We made the DMP using the set photos of the original set.
 We created it overcast in order to let it be lit by the thrusters of the starship.
-We added extra specular and reflection passes in order to give extra small details.
+We added extra specular and reflection passes to give extra fine details.

-For these shots, we had to create a gigantic crater with blades of rocks on the contour to illustrate the strength of the impact.
-We used worldmachine in our workflow to extract erosion and color map on our models.
-We then recombined them in a triplanar texture projection shader on VRay.
+For these shots, we had to create a gigantic crater with blades of rocks to illustrate the strength of the impact.
+We used worldmachine in our workflow to extract erosion and color maps on our models.
+Then, we recombined them in a triplanar texture projection shader on VRay.
 We finished by populating pinnacles all around to add extra details.
-For the Bg we made a DMP re using materials from previous shot in order to keep the sequence consistency.
+For the background we made a DMP re using materials from previous shots.

-On this final shot, we created the sky in DMP with 2 projectionCamera and multiple layers of clouds.
+On this final shot of the sequence, we created the sky in DMP with 2 projectionCameras and multiple layers of clouds.
 We created the gigantic corals in 3D using natural coral as reference and rendered with VRay.
 The challenge of this shot was to give enough details informations to keep the scale of the scene.

 For the final battle sequence, we made the set extension of the crash site.
 We started the layout of all the sequence by scattering pieces of the original lidar of the DarkAster.
 We created more modules to add pattern and size divertisty.
 We added buildings and trees used previoulsy for the XandarMall sequence.
 Once again we used Vray and the same proxy technique to render the shots.